Solutions to the housing crisis: Join us for a panel discussion with all major political parties

 We’ve invited representatives from the major parties to discuss real solutions and answer your questions, with guests so far including:

-Eoin Ó Broin (Sinn Féin); Rebecca Moynihan (Labour); Richard Boyd Barrett (People Before Profit); Mary Fitzpatrick; (Fianna Fáil); Francis Noel Duffy (Green Party); and Cian O’Callaghan (Social Democrats).
+Eoin Ó Broin (Sinn Féin); Rebecca Moynihan (Labour); Richard Boyd Barrett (People Before Profit); Mary Fitzpatrick; (Fianna Fáil); Senator John Cummins (Fine Gael); Francis Noel Duffy (Green Party); and Cian O’Callaghan (Social Democrats).

 The panel will be hosted by senior reporter Michelle Hennessy and kicks off at 12.30pm.